South Africa May 28-June 2, June 2023

 Greek Orthodox Church.
 Has a grand central dome.
 Open only two days a week and was closed when I was there.
 Built in 1969 by the Hellenistic Community of Pretoria.

-Mapungubwe Collection displays the archaeological collection discovered in 1933: ceramics, metals, trade glass beads, indigenous beads, clay figurines, and bone and ivory artefacts and potsherds,
+Mapungubwe Collection displays the archaeological collection discovered in 1933: ceramics, metals, trade glass beads, indigenous beads, clay figurines, and bone and ivory artifacts and potsherds,

 The archaeological site of Mapungubwe [pronounced: Mah-POON-goob-weh], is located on the borders of Zimbabwe and Botswana in the Limpopo Province.
 In about 1030-1220), a ruling class emerged, the first southern African state at Mapungubwe Hill (AD 1220 – AD 1290).
-The discovery of gold artefacts on Mapungubwe Hill in 1932 served as a catalyst for detailed academic research.
+The discovery of gold artifacts on Mapungubwe Hill in 1932 catalyzed detailed academic research.
 In 2003, with the declaration of Mapungubwe by UNESCO as a World Heritage Site, a suspension was placed on all excavations at Mapungubwe, a decision which is still in place as of 2016.

-The Mapungubwe Collection is on public display at both the University of Pretoria Museums as well as the Mapungubwe Gold Collection new Javett-UP Arts Centre.
+The Mapungubwe Collection is on public display at both the University of Pretoria Museums as well as the Mapungubwe Gold Collection’s new Javett-UP Arts Centre.

 Pretoria Art Museum.
 An exhibition of a Slovenian artist (not great), a great metal sculpture of man with “girders” for limbs and some Township art.
 12 R reduced